 Discharge: Vaginal discharge (white or yellowish fluid) is usually a sure sign that your first period is on its way.
 You may want to start using Always pantyliners to protect your underwear.
-A girls first period should start in the next few months!You will find out more information about vaginal discharge in our article Vaginal discharge: Icky but Amazing.
+A girls first period should start in the next few months!You will find out more information about vaginal discharge in our article Vaginal discharge: Icky but Amazing

 In addition to these body changes, you can also ask your mum when she started her period.
 It’s likely that you’ll get your first menstruation within a year or so of when she got hers.
 Plus, it’s a good time to have a conversation with your mum about all the changes that you’re experiencing.
 She can also help you find the right products to deal with the first period symptoms.

-Since you never know when your first period will arrive, it’s a great idea to be ready.
-Here are some ideas:
+Since you never know when you’ll get your first period, it’s a good idea to be prepared.

 Here are some ideas: